Azure/azure-resource-provider-sdk/docs/README.md

 - Authentication is through X.509 certificates.

 ###Handling Requests
-You should expect requests on two endpoints defined in the Publisher Portal.
-You will receive resource lifecycle requests such as create, delete, update etc. on the *base URL* `https://<base_uri>/azurestore`.
-Single sign-on requests will come on the *SSO URL* `https://<base_uri>/azurestore/sso`.
+You should expect Requests on two endpoints defined in the Publisher Portal:

-Requests will be made in XML.
-JSON is not currently supported, but is being considered for future versions of the API.
+-_Provisioning Endpoint_ - handles Requests from Windows Azure to in response to user subscription and provisioning events on your Add-on.  e.g. `https://<your_domain>/azurestore`.
+-_Single Sign On_ - handles SSO workflow. e.g. `https://<your_domain>/azurestore/sso`.

 You should expect two headers.
 The `content-type` header will be set to `application/xml`.
 The `x-ms-version` header will be set to `2012-03-01` or later.